 - Remove the spark plugs and inject a small amount of engine oil inside of each cylinder. - Rotate the flywheel manually several times to distribute the oil in the cylinders.
-Reinstall spark plugs. - Change the engine oil.
+Install the spark plugs. - · Change the engine oil.

 Jet Drive

 Pump extra grease into the jet drive bearing to purge out moisture.